Daylight Savings Time

 Every year I hate the transitions into and out of Daylight Savings Time*.
 Why do we still need this?
 Wasn’t it set up for World War I?
 Is it really worth the hassle?

-I think we should have Daylight Savings Time year round.
+When I wrote this page, I thought we should have DST year round.

 Benefits

-What are the reasons for Daylight Savings Time?
+What are the reasons for Daylight Saving Time?

 Costs

-The costs to Daylight Savings Time have increased over the years.
+The costs to Daylight Saving Time have increased over the years.
 It used to be that the only times you cared about were local.
-Each local area had its own decision about whether to use Daylight Savings Time and when to start and end it.
+Each local area had its own decision about whether to use Daylight Saving Time and when to start and end it.

 Why we should get rid of it